-[In the case of Equity linked interest: [§3c] [In all other cases insert: [§4d ] [§4e] (Calculation Agent Adjustment.
+[In the case of Equity linked interest: [§3c] [In all other cases insert: [§4d] [§4e] (Calculation Agent Adjustment.
 Additional Disruption Event.
 Corrections.
 Disrupted Days.
 Extraordinary Events)

-- (1) Occurrence of a Potential Adjustment Event.
-Following the declaration of the Security Issuer and/or, where the relevant Final Terms specify that the "Partial Lookthrough Depositary Receipt Provisions" or the "Full Lookthrough Depositary Receipt Provisions" shall apply, a DR Security Issuer of the terms of any Potential Adjustment Event, the Calculation Agent will, in its sole and absolute discretion, determine whether such Potential Adjustment Event has a diluting or concentrative effect on the theoretical value of the relevant Underlying Security and/or, where the relevant Final Terms specify that the "Partial Lookthrough Depositary Receipt Provisions" or the "Full Lookthrough Deposita - (a) make the corresponding adjustment(s), if any, to all relevant amounts and/or any of the other relevant terms and/or remove and/or substitute the affected Underlying Security and/or, where the relevant Final Terms specify that the "Partial Lookthrough Depositary Receipt Provisions" or the "Full Lookthrough Depositary Receipt Provisions" shall apply, the Underlying DR Security, in each case, as the Calculation Agent determines appropriate to account for that diluting or concentrative effect (provided that no adjustments will be made to account solely for changes in volatility, expected dividends, stock loan rate or liquidity relative to the relevant Underlying Security and/or, where the relevant Final Terms specify that the "Partial Lookthrough Depositary Receipt Provisions" or the "Full Lookthrough Depositary Receipt Provisions" shall apply, the Underlying DR Security); and
+(1) Occurrence of a Potential Adjustment Event.
+Following the declaration of the Security Issuer and/or, where the relevant Final Terms specify that the "Partial Lookthrough Depositary Receipt Provisions" or the "Full Lookthrough Depositary Receipt Provisions" shall apply, a DR Security Issuer of the terms of any Potential Adjustment Event, the Calculation Agent will, in its sole and absolute discretion, determine whether such Potential Adjustment Event has a diluting or concentrative effect on the theoretical value of the relevant Underlying Security and/or, where the relevant Final Terms specify that the "Partial Lookthrough Depositary Receipt Provisions" or the "Full Lookthrough Depositary Receipt Provisions" shall apply, the Underlying DR Security and, if so, will:

-- (b) determine the effective date(s) of the adjustment(s).
+- (a) make the corresponding adjustment(s), if any, to all relevant amounts and/or any of the other relevant terms and/or remove and/or substitute the affected Underlying Security and/or, where the relevant Final Terms specify that the "Partial Lookthrough Depositary Receipt Provisions" or the "Full Lookthrough Depositary Receipt Provisions" or the "Full Lookthrough Depositary Receipt Provisions" shall apply, the Underlying DR Security, in each case, as the Calculation Agent determines appropriate to account for that diluting or concentrative effect (provided that no adjustments will be made to account solely for changes in volatility, expected dividends, stock loan rate or liquidity relative to the relevant Underlying Security and/or, where the relevant Final Terms specify that the "Partial Lookthrough Depositary Receipt Provisions" or the "Full Lookthrough Depositary Receipt Provisions" or the "Full Lookthrough Depositary Receipt Provisions" shall apply, the Underlying DR Security); and - (b) determine the effective date(s) of the adjustment(s).
 In such case, such adjustments shall be deemed to be so made from such date(s).
 The Calculation Agent may (but need not) determine the appropriate adjustment(s) by reference to the adjustment(s) in respect of such Potential Adjustment Event made by any Related Exchange. - (c) Upon making any such adjustment, the Calculation Agent shall give notice as soon as practicable to the Noteholders in accordance with §12, stating the adjustment to the relevant amounts and/or any of the other relevant terms and giving brief details of the Potential Adjustment Event.